ietf-wg-cellar/ebml-specification/specification.markdown

 possible.
-Additionally, an Element ID with binary encoding of `1111 1111` is invalid, since the VINT\_DATA section is set to all one values, whereas an Element ID with binary encoding of `0100 0000 0111 1111` stores a semantically equal VINT\_DATA and is the shortest possible VINT encoding.
+Additionally, an Element ID with binary encoding of `1111 1111` is invalid, since the VINT\_DATA section is set to all one values, whereas an Element ID with binary encoding of `0100 0000 0111 1111` stores a semantically equal VINT\_DATA and is the shortest-possible VINT encoding.

 [@tableElementIDValidity] details these specific examples further: